-- 11. As a result of their rigorous work schedules, PLAINTIFF and other CALIFORNIA CLASS Members were also from time to time unable to take off duty meal breaks and were not fully relieved of duty for meal periods.
+- 13. As a result of their rigorous work schedules, PLAINTIFF and other CALIFORNIA CLASS Members were also from time to time unable to take off duty meal breaks and were not fully relieved of duty for meal periods.
+Specifically, PLAINTIFF and CALIFORNIA CLASS Members were from time to time interrupted during their off-duty meal breaks to complete tasks for DEFENDANTS.
 PLAINTIFF and other CALIFORNIA CLASS Members were required to perform work as ordered by DEFENDANTS for more than five (5) hours during a shift without receiving an off-duty meal break.
 Further, DEFENDANTS failed to provide PLAINTIFF and CALIFORNIA CLASS Members with a second off-duty meal period each workday in which these employees were required by DEFENDANTS to work ten (10) hours of work.
-PLAINTIFF and the other CALIFORNIA CLASS Members therefore forfeited meal breaks without additional compensation and in accordance with DEFENDANTS' strict corporate policy and practice - 12.
+DEFENDANTS' policy caused PLAINTIFF and other CALIFORNIA CLASS Members to remain on-call and on-duty during what was supposed to be their off-duty meal periods.
+PLAINTIFF and the other CALIFORNIA CLASS Members therefore forfeited meal breaks without additional compensation and in accordance with DEFENDANTS' strict corporate policy and practice. - 14.
 During the CALIFORNIA CLASS PERIOD, from time to time, PLAINTIFF and other CALIFORNIA CLASS Members were also required to work in excess of four (4) hours without being provided ten (10) minute rest periods.
 Further, these employees were denied their first rest periods of at least ten (10) minutes for some shifts worked of at least two (2) to four (4) hours, a first and second rest period of at least ten (10) minutes for some shifts worked of between six (6) and eight (8) hours, and a first, second and third rest period of at least ten (10) minutes for some shifts worked of ten (10) hours or more.
-PLAINTIFF and other CALIFORNIA CLASS Members were also not provided with one hour wages in lieu thereof.
-As a result of their rigorous work schedules, PLAINTIFF and other CALIFORNIA CLASS Members were periodically denied their proper rest periods by DEFENDANTS and DEFENDANTS' managers.
+When they did have an opportunity to take their rest breaks, PLAINTIFF and the CALIFORNIA CLASS Members were often interrupted and required by DEFENDANTS to work during their rest breaks.
+When they did have an opportunity to take their rest breaks, PLAINTIFF and the CALIFORNIA CLASS Members were required to remain on the premises, on-duty and on-call, and subject to DEFENDANTS' control in 2 accordance with DEFENDANTS' policy.
+PLAINTIFF and other CALIFORNIA CLASS 3 Members were also not provided with one hour wages in lieu thereof.
+DEFENDANTS' policy caused PLAINTIFF and other CALIFORNIA CLASS Members to remain on-call and on-duty 5 during what was supposed to be their off-duty rest periods.
+As a result of their rigorous work 6 schedules, PLAINTIFF and other CALIFORNIA CLASS Members were periodically denied their 7 proper rest periods by DEFENDANTS and DEFENDANTS' managers.
+8